Dear University of Bristol,

 data about students and higher education: https://www.hesa.ac.uk/.

 For further information about the University's FOI procedure, please

-I refer to your Freedom of Information Request received on 11th February
+We refer to your Freedom of Information request dated 17^th January.
+You

 Further to Section 1 of the Freedom of Information Act 2000 (the “Act”) we